 Robert M. Heuer was appointed General Manager when Herman retired in 1985.
 During his tenure, extensive educational and outreach programs were developed throughout the community and the company’s Young Artist Studio was established.
 In addition, Heuer led efforts to build a much-needed state of the art performance venue in Miami, which resulted in the opening of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County in 2006.
 Heuer’s 25th Anniversary was celebrated with a gala concert in 2010, and he retired in 2012.

 Susan T. Danis was appointed Florida Grand Opera’s fourth General Director in 2012.
 During her tenure at Sarasota Opera, where she had served as Executive Director since 1999, the company’s budget had grown exponentially, and she successfully headed a $47 million capital campaign which included the renovation of the company’s historic theater.
-In the Fall of 2013, her first planned season will open with Marvin David Levy’s Mourning Becomes Electra, and close with Jules Massenet’s, Thaïs.
+In the Fall of 2013, her first planned season opened with Marvin David Levy’s Mourning Becomes Electra, and closed with Jules Massenet’s, Thaïs.